hotosm/docs/docs/dev-guide/web-backend.md

     in the crud functions, OR could be from a library that you use (e.g. osm-fieldwork is synchronous for the most part).

-#### Workers & Thread Blocking

-- We run FastAPI (uvicorn) with a number of workers defined.
-This is the number of threads available to run processes.
-- If a process blocks a thread (as described above), then the remaining threads are available to take new requests.
-- If all of the workers/threads are blocked by tasks, the server will hang / be unresponsive!
+#### Workers, Processes, Threads

+- FastAPI uses `uvicorn` as the actual web server.
+- Uvicorn has a number of `workers` defined.
+One worker equals one process running on the system (using multiprocessing underneath).
+  - Each process is independent and does not share memory.
+  - Each process is essentially a separate Python interpreter.
+- Each worker process will have it's own `event loop` for running async
+  code:
+  - The event loop runs in the main thread of the worker process.
+  - This main thread handles all incoming requests, **unless** offloaded to a different thread or process.
+- If the main thread blocks (e.g., via a sync function doing heavy I/O or CPU work), then the API server inside that worker becomes unresponsive!
+- To mitigate this, we must either:
+  - Use a **ThreadPoolExecutor** (run_in_threadpool()): runs blocking tasks in a separate thread inside the same worker process.
+  - Use a **ProcessPoolExecutor**: spawns a new process outside the worker process to handle CPU-heavy tasks.
+  - Use **BackgroundTasks** (FastAPI feature): Runs tasks after returning the response, often in a separate thread inside the same worker process.

+Workers / processes --> event loop --> threads.

 #### Using Synchronous Code

-It is of course possible to use synchronous code, but if necessary, be sure to run this in another thread.
+It is of course possible to use synchronous code, but if necessary, be sure to run this in **another thread**.

 To do this you have several options.